-The following theorem shows the optimal pattern.
+The following theorem shows the optimal pattern under group triplication.

 Theorem 6.
 A first-order approximation to the optimal number of processes for an application with 3 replica groups is given by where Q denotes the total number of available processes in the system.
 The associated optimal checkpointing period and the expected execution overhead are